meeraray/meeraray.github.io/README.md

 # [Countdown App](https://meeraray.github.io/countdown/)
 _React.js, HTML/CSS, and vanilla JavaScript_
 Carnegie Mellon University is my second home, and I felt homesick for campus as I sat in quarantine.
-I made this front-end app to count down the days left until I could return, using an icon for each day to help visualize the passage of time.
+I made this front-end app to count down the days left until I could return, using an specially scaled icon for each day to help visualize the passage of time.
 I used official campus branding guidelines for fonts and colors, and set the background to a photo of campus.
-Since CMU has moved back to on-campus learning for the most part, I've kept this up but changed the dates.
+Since CMU has resumed on-campus instruction, I've kept this up but changed the dates to show my progress towards graduation.

 # [Procrast-inator](https://meeraray.github.io/procrast-inator/)